 - Dip your finger and check if the milk is too hot.
 If it is hot allow it to turn to a warm state and if it is too cold it is not good enough to make curd from cold milk.
 Therefore, make sure it is warmer and not too hot enough to cause a burn if touched with fingers.

 - Use a teaspoon of curd starter.
-If it is sour add 1 tbsp and if it is slightly sweet add 2 tsp.
-Adding 1 or 2 tsp is enough for 500 ml milk.
+If it is sour add 1 tablespoon and if it is slightly sweet add 2 teaspoon Adding 1 or 2 teaspoon is enough for 500 ml milk.
 If the quantity is more then add 1 more teaspoon.

 - Stir well and give a good mix so that the starter spreads in milk.